 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cottage Grove has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cottage Grove a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Cottage Grove is nearly on par with the US average for all cities of 21.84%: 17.07% of adults 25 and older in Cottage Grove have a bachelor's degree or advanced degree.
+The education level of Cottage Grove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.07% of adults 25 and older in Cottage Grove have a college degree.

 The per capita income in Cottage Grove in 2022 was $25,785, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $103,140 for a family of four.
 However, Cottage Grove contains both very wealthy and poor people as well.